Reviews

 Entertaining novel about the medical world set in Glasgow

 “This novel follows the lives of a group of friends who become medical students in Glasgow during the 1960s and shows how their careers and relationships develop over the years up to the late 1980s.
-Most of the story is told through the first person narrative of Beth Slater, but there are other narrative viewpoints which effectively contribute to the mystery surrounding the suicide of one of the group.
-This death casts a shadow over the others, in particular Beth who is determined to discover why her friend killed herself.
 This book also gives a clear picture of society of the time, in particular the sexual discrimination faced by the female characters.”

 Grace Shaw